Salaah01/django-form-creator/README.md

 ```

 ## Usage

 Once you have installed the application, it's time to create your first form.
 You can either go to the admin panel or access the `form_creator:form_list` view to start creating your first form.
 The default requirement is that you are logged in as a staff member in order to create a form.

 In our example, we will create a sample form via the admin panel, and then complete it via the front end.

 ### Creating the form

-The first time to do is give your form a title and a description.
+The first thing to do is give your form a title and a description.

 **Owner**
 The form will need to have an owner.
 This is to allow a person to have control of the form via the `form_creator:form_detail` and `form_creator:form_edit` views.
 This is useful if the owner of the form is not a staff user who can manage the form via the admin panel.
 If this is not applicable, you can set the owner to yourself.